jshoudy/fisk-csci-110/syllabus.md

 Assignments will be due at 11:59pm, with a 10% penalty per each day that the assignment is late up to 5 days total.
 Everyone gets 2 free late days that do not count against them.
 Late days can be used on homeworks but not on projects.

 ### Exams
 Instead of one midterm and one final exam, this course will have 3 exams, spaced roughly evenly across the semester, with the third exam happening during finals week.
-Exam 1 will be on Wednesday, September 14th.
-Exam 2 is will be on Friday, October 28th.
-Exam 3 will take place during finals week.
+- Exam 1 will be on Wednesday, September 14th.
+- Exam 2 will be on Friday, October 28th.
+- Exam 3 will take place during finals week.

 Each exam will be worth an increased percentage of the final grade to reward students that make progress throughout the semester.
 For each of the midterm exams, if a student brings a missed question to instructor office hours and thoroughly explains the correct answer, they may earn 50% of the missed points back for that question.

 ### Cheating

 For all assignments in the course, you may discuss approaches to solving a problem or work in the same room on separate computers to individually solve a problem, but **you may *not* copy and paste code or substantially copy ideas from another student**.
 Additionally the internet is a great source for getting help when your stuck but **you may *not* copy and paste code directly from the internet.** It can be tempting to cheat.
 Know that all code submitted to Replit will be run through a very good plagiarism detector.